KaziSagar/Random-User-API-Performance-Test/README.md

 ##Scenario

-Find out the actual TPS for if 120000 user can give load for 12 hour Perform load test on this URL: https://random-data-api.com/api/v2/users
+Finding out the actual TPS for if 120000 user can give load for 12 hour Performing load test and also finding out the bottleneck/stress test pointon this URL: https://random-data-api.com/api/v2/users

 ##Load Test